-- A MUNI employee who is respected by their peers, the union, and the management AND - A MUNI employee who is committed to the goals of the Peer Assistance Program

-(e) Duties:

-- Assist employees in accessing the Voluntary Substance Abuse Program and EAP. - Provide on-going support and case management for clients in the Voluntary Substance Abuse Program. - Abide by state and federal confidentiality laws. - Publicize the EAP verbally and through distribution of literature. - Provide employees with information regarding the EAP and Voluntary Substance Abuse programs and create a forum for employees to discuss their concerns. - Assist in publication of Voluntary Substance Abuse Program newsletter. - Seek out opportunities to participate in training programs to further develop knowledge and skills. - Develop and implement new ideas to increase utilization and maximize the effectiveness of the EAP and Voluntary Substance Abuse Programs. - Develop and maintain a professional environment in which to interact with clients.
+- A MUNI employee who is respected by their peers, the union, and the management AND - A MUNI employee who is committed to the goals of the Peer Assistance Program - (e) Duties: - Assist employees in accessing the Voluntary Substance Abuse Program and EAP. - Provide on-going support and case management for clients in the Voluntary Substance Abuse Program. - Abide by state and federal confidentiality laws. - Publicize the EAP verbally and through distribution of literature. - Provide employees with information regarding the EAP and Voluntary Substance Abuse programs and create a forum for employees to discuss their concerns. - Assist in publication of Voluntary Substance Abuse Program newsletter. - Seek out opportunities to participate in training programs to further develop knowledge and skills. - Develop and implement new ideas to increase utilization and maximize the effectiveness of the EAP and Voluntary Substance Abuse Programs.